Shelby Team car "Horst Kwech" in Trans Am Racing

 Per Lee Holman, the cars were ultimately cut up.
 Holman used to have bits and pieces of the cars (the melted nylon encrusted quick release buckle from Fireball's Galaxie, the steering column from the Hansgen car etc...) before the old H&M brick building was torn down, He may still have those pieces parts."

-Early 2011 I heard again of the statement about it being still existent.
-Information might spread on the forums some time in 2011 and you'll be the judge yourself for the stories coming along.
-I expect some major heat on this topic.
+Early 2011 I heard again of the statement from MattLaFond about it being still existent.
+You'll be the judge yourself for the stories coming along.
+Not much happened until 2015.